temporalio/documentation/docs/content/how-to-spawn-a-workflow-execution-in-go.md

 ---
-id: how-to-invoke-a-workflow-execution-in-go
+id: how-to-spawn-a-workflow-execution-in-go
-title: How to invoke a Workflow Execution in Go
+title: How to spawn a Workflow Execution in Go
 description: Use the `ExecuteWorkflow()` method on the Go SDK `Client`, which is available via `NewClient()` in the `go.temporal.io/sdk/client` package.
 tags:
   - guide